mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 **Data Efficiency**

+We demonstrate that when there are limited training data, ISED learns faster than A-NeSI, a state-of-the-art black-box gradient estimation baseline.

 We compared ISED to A-NeSI in terms of data efficiency by evaluating them on the sum$_4$ task.
 This task involves just 5K training examples, which is less than what A-NeSI would have used in its evaluation on the same task (15K).
-Our results show that ISED reaches high accuracy much faster than A-NeSI in this setting, suggesting that it offers better data efficiency than the baseline.
+In this setting, ISED reaches high accuracy much faster than A-NeSI, suggesting that it offers better data efficiency than the baseline.

 <div style="margin-bottom:20px">
 <canvas width="200" height="130" id="time-compare-canvas">